Robust Robustness: Model

 The designer evaluates each social choice function $f$ according to the objective

 where $\Pi$ is a nonempty subset of $\D(\Th)$ called the \emph{ambiguity set}.
-We take an infimum rather than a minimum because we have not made assumptions on $\Pi$ to guarantee the existence of a minimizer.\footnote{ To be sure, if $u$ is state-independent, then this objective also has a \cite{GilboaSchmeidler1989} representation as a minimum over a set of finitely additive probability measures; see \cref{sec:finitely_additive}.
-Maxmin expected utility with state-dependent utility is axiomatized by \cite{Hill2019} in a setting with a finite state space.} The expression in \eqref{eq:objective} is the designer's \emph{payoff guarantee from $f$ over $\Pi$}, i.e., the designer's worst-case expected payoff from the social choice function $f$ over all priors in the ambiguity set $\Pi$.
-The payoff guarantee depends on the social choice function $f$ only through the induced \emph{value function} $u \circ f$ defined by $(u \circ f)(\th) = u(f(\th), \th)$.\footnote{This is not standard function composition because $u$ has two arguments.} Hereafter, we use inner product notation for integrals, so the integral in \eqref{eq:objective} will be denoted by $\ang{ u \circ f, \pi}$.
+We take an infimum rather than a minimum because we have not made assumptions on $\Pi$ to guarantee the existence of a minimizer.\footnote{ If $u$ is state-independent, then this objective also has a \cite{GilboaSchmeidler1989} representation as a minimum over a set of finitely additive probability measures; see \cref{sec:finitely_additive} for details.
+With state-dependent utility, maxmin expected utility is axiomatized by \cite{Hill2019} in a setting with a finite state space.} The expression in \eqref{eq:objective} is the designer's \emph{payoff guarantee from $f$ over $\Pi$}, i.e., the designer's worst-case expected payoff from the social choice function $f$ over all priors in the ambiguity set $\Pi$.
+The payoff guarantee depends on the social choice function $f$ only through the induced \emph{value function} $u \circ f$ defined by $(u \circ f)(\th) = u(f(\th), \th)$.
+Hereafter, we use inner product notation for integrals, so the integral in \eqref{eq:objective} will be denoted by $\ang{ u \circ f, \pi}$.

 Given a feasible set $\FF$ of social choice functions, the designer's problem is

 The term in brackets is the payoff guarantee in \eqref{eq:objective}, expressed in our new notation.
 A social choice function $\hat{f}$ that solves \eqref{eq:designer_problem} is \emph{maxmin optimal} (with respect to the feasible set $\FF$ and the ambiguity set $\Pi$).